![]() |

 Urubamba’s name in the Quechua language is “Willkamayu,” which translates to

 “sacred river.”
-Such a designation sheds light on the reason Inca
+This designation sheds light on why Inca

 architects located the citadel of Machu Picchu 2000 feet directly above the